Trademark Objection Process in India: Reply & Procedure

 Q1: Can I ignore a trademark objection if I don’t want the brand anymore?

-Q5: What if I miss the 30-day deadline?
+Q5: What happens if I do not respond within the 30-day limit?